How Can a Medical Assistant Advance Their Career in 2024?

 If you’re right out of medical assisting school, you’re likely to join the workforce as an entry-level Medical Assistant (MA).
-Gaining experience, becoming proficient in skills and widening your medical knowledge base are all tools you’ll need to advance in your career.
-You may decide to aim for a management job, work in a competitive area of medicine or go into teaching; No matter your goals for career advancement, a few extra tools may help you successfully work toward advancement opportunities.
+Gaining experience, becoming proficient in skills, and widening your medical knowledge base are all tools you’ll need to advance in your career.
+You may decide to aim for a management job, work in a competitive area of medicine, or go into teaching; No matter your goals for career advancement, a few extra tools may help you successfully work toward advancement opportunities.

 Different Career Specialties in Medical Assisting

 No matter if you work in medical administration or at a clinical practice, choosing a specialty can be a wise choice for future career advancement opportunities.
 Some medical specialties require more knowledge and skills than others and may offer opportunities for better pay and additional responsibilities.
 Healthcare is a multi-dimensional field; the vast array of medical specialties and subspecialties provide the certified Medical Assistant with limitless employment opportunities.
-Though you may begin your career in a clinic or out-patient center, you may want to specialize in another area of medical assisting at some point.
-Luckily, Medical Assistants are able to work in many specialty areas.
+Though you may begin your career in a clinic or outpatient center, you may want to specialize in another area of medical assisting at some point.
+Luckily, Medical Assistants can work in many specialty areas.

 Medical Assistants have many medical specialties to consider as a career.
 Some specialties allow you to earn additional certification, while others rely on experience and hands-on training.
 If you’re currently a medical assisting student, consider working in a specialty during your internship.

-If you feel that Administrative Medical Assisting is more your taste, you can specialize in non-clinical areas.
+If you feel that Administrative Medical Assisting is more to your taste, you can specialize in non-clinical areas.
 Opportunities for branching out into administrative areas may come as you gain more work experience.
-You may be required to take additional classes, however the administrative procedures you learned during medical assisting school will be a good foundation to build on.
+You may be required to take additional classes, however, the administrative procedures you learned during medical assisting school will be a good foundation to build on.

 Medical specialties like these can be demanding and have a higher learning curve but because of the demands, employers aim to find qualified Medical Assistants to fill open positions.
 If you’re currently working in an entry-level Medical Assistant position, moving into a medical specialty may offer better opportunities.
 The longer you work in a specialty practice that you enjoy, the more valuable your skills and knowledge will become to your employer.
 Remember, because Medical Assisting is so versatile, opportunities to specialize will continue to grow.
 The more experience and continuing education you have, the more doors may open for you to work in other areas.

-To learn more about our health care programs, externships and job placement contact the Allen School today!
+To learn more about our health care programs, externships, and job placement contact the Allen School today!
 We are enrolling now for classes starting soon!
 We cannot wait for you to become part of the Allen School family.
 Visit www.allenschool.edu to learn more.